Malignant Peritoneal Mesothelioma

 Dr. Bartlett served as a Senior Investigator at the Surgery Division of the Center for Cancer Research at the National Cancer Institute, where he developed innovative surgical techniques to treat patients with peritoneal metastases.
 He is currently President of the Society of Surgical Oncology.

-What Is the Prognosis for Peritoneal Mesothelioma?
+What Are the Best Treatment Centers for Peritoneal Mesothelioma?

 The prognosis for peritoneal mesothelioma is generally poor given the aggressive nature of the disease.
 However, it is usually much better than the outlook for pleural mesothelioma.
 Overall prognosis improves if you are a candidate for cytoreductive surgery plus HIPEC.[10]

-Several factors determine each individual patient’s prognosis:
+Several factors determine each patient’s prognosis:

 - Age and health